 Hello, friends!
-As I mentioned on my IG account, I'm starting a monthly series called Badass Reads where I’ll be reviewing and sharing some of my favorite quotes from books I’ve been reading and falling in love with.
+As I mentioned on my IG account, I'm starting a new series called Books I Love where I’ll review and share some of my favorite quotes from books I’ve been reading and falling in love with.
 Reading has always been a huge part of my life and many times I’ve found myself wanting to share some of the best lessons I’ve derived from my favorite books with others, without knowing how.

 Elizabeth Gilbert’s Big Magic is quite a treat.
 A witty, airy, and refreshing reality check, with a hint of sunshine.
 As she explains, she wrote this book for herself as she truly enjoys thinking about the subject of creativity and finds it both enjoyable and useful to meditate on this topic.
 From her childhood days and her fear of basically everything to overcoming these fears, committing to becoming a writer, and becoming a New York Times-bestselling author (and giving no f*cks in between), Gilbert surprises us with the many lessons she’s learned throughout her creative journey.
 My favorite part about this book?
 Well, the lessons she shares with us can pretty much apply to any life situation, whether in the pursuit of creativity or of simply finding what it is which you are so passionate about to wholeheartedly pursue.